Mink Trapping

-Excerpts and illustrations
+Excerpts

 Chapter 2, Mink And Their Habits, page 23

-"I have had a world of experience trapping but very limited at catching, says an Arkansas trapper, yet plenty of both to be fully capable of solving the question as to whether or not mink are afraid of the scent of iron.
+"I have had a world of experience trapping but very limited at catching, says an Arkansas trapper, "yet plenty of both to be fully capable of solving the question as to whether or not mink are afraid of the scent of iron.
 It is simply this.
 Some mink are positively afraid of it and some are positively not so."